-The student/teacher ratio does not exceed twenty-five students in attendance per instructor.
+For the Cosmetology-Related programs, the student/teacher ratio does not exceed twenty-five students in attendance per instructor.

 FACULTY

 Milan Institute staff members are experienced instructors.
 In addition to meeting the educational requirements for licensing, each instructor has been trained in the contemporary methods of their field.
 A list of our faculty members can be found in the catalog insert.